Kueth Duany

 Kueth Duany (born April 22, 1980) is a Sudanese-born American former basketball player.
 He played college basketball for the Syracuse Orange and was the captain and lone senior on Syracuse's 2003 NCAA National Championship team.

 Early years

+Kueth Duany was born in Sudan to Julia Aker and Wal Duany on April 22, 1980.

 Duany and his family escaped religious persecution in his native country of Sudan.
 Duany's father had been imprisoned for five months for the crime of being a Christian in government office.